 Quartz requires no sealing and is the most stain resistant of the four major countertop materials.
 Although it is advertised as stain-proof, lighter colored quartz can stain lightly if something like red wine or marinara sauce is left on the surface for several hours or more.
 As with anything, common sense must prevail.

 Objects slid across lighter quartz can also leave dark marks resembling scratches which can be removed with some elbow grease.
-An abrasive cleaner such as Bar Keepers Friend or dishwasher detergent can assist in this removal process, but test and proceed with caution.
+An abrasive cleaner such as Soft Scrub or dishwasher detergent can assist in this removal process, but test and proceed with extreme caution.